 Bored to stay an entire day to the beach?

 Then play it hip and visit some of the most important historical places or go on an outdoor adventure.
 That’s why you took your bike with you in the first place!
-But at the end of the day you will prefer for sure to enjoy the gorges sunset riding the beach on an elegant cruiser saddle.
+There's nothing better than enjoying a gorgeous sunset riding a cruiser bike.

 1. Delaware's Old State House